 Jim is a Born Again Christian who believes in his Unalienable Rights endowed to him by his Creator.
 After leaving the Military in 1995 he has worked as a Technology Specialist and studied Constitutional Law in his spare time.

-Jim’s wife Monica,three children and Jim live as free natural people, state citizens of one of the many states of the union.
+Jim’s wife Monica,three children and Jim live as free natural people.

 LATEST NEWS